dreamhb/PokemonSearch/readme.md

 # Project Description

-This demo uses the MVVM architecture:
+This quiz uses the MVVM architecture and has 3 pages, the core fragment is **ListFragment**.
 *   UI layer
-  * HomeFragment
-  * HomeViewModel
-  * JobListFragment
-  * JobDetailFragment
+  * SplashActivity
   * MainActivity
+    * MainFragment(Input and Search)
+    * ListFragment
-  * WelcomeFragment
+    * PokemonDetailFragment
 *   Data layer
-  * JobSearchRepository
+  * PokemonRepository

-## Used Libraries
-### Hilt
-uses Hilt for dependency injection for easy scale up and testing
+And uses **Hilt** for dependency injection for easy scale up and testing, uses **Jetpack Navigation** for single Activity navigation, uses **Apollo** for GraphQL networking, uses **Jetpack Paging** for paginating results.
-### Jetpack Navigation
-uses Jetpack Navigation for single Activity navigation
-### Retrofit
-Because https://api.graphql.jobs is down, so use **Retrofit** to mock the api instead.
-We adopt the MVVM architecture, so we can easily replace **Retrofit** in the Data layer with other tools when the api is online.

-### View binding & Data binding
+also uses data binding and view binding to speed up the development.